sagarsuperuser/leaky-bucket-gcra/README.md

 The limiter uses a single Lua script executed via [radix](https://github.com/mediocregopher/radix) for fast, consistent limits across distributed processes.

+## Comparison

+This GCRA-based limiter behaves similarly to the token bucket implementation in [`golang.org/x/time/rate`](https://pkg.go.dev/golang.org/x/time/rate).
+Some of the unit tests in this repository closely mirror those from the Go rate package.
 ## Requirements

 - Go 1.22+